zjs023/Regularized_inversion_HFIMS/README.md

 ```Matlab
 addpath(genpath('./'));
 ```
 Run the program by calling `GFPDF_inv_cmp` in Command Window, and it will automatically run the inversions of three predefined GF-PDFs and compare the results from different methods.
+Pay attention to the submodule switches (i.e., `option.` and `action.`) if adjustments are needed.

 ### _Packages_